ketanvishwakarma/flutter_shorts/README.md

 - Check out more about the information present in the short via `more`

 # Supabase in use
-- Supabse authentication via magic link
+- Supabse authentication with magic link
-- Supbase database to store shorts
+- Supabase database to store shorts

 # Inspiration
 - https://inshorts.com/